This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 The next morning I decided to go to the beach to finally do my morning workout.
 It has been three days without any exercise and I am getting annoyed.

 It is my thing you know, to do a workout on every beach I visit.
-The sun and sea breeze lift up the whole experience to a whole new level.
+The sun and sea breeze lift the whole experience to a whole new level.
 I feel like every time I inhale and exhale, I get much younger.

 Having explored the beachside the day before I went directly to the pier next to Odessa dolphinarium.
 The place is big enough and not so crowded in the morning.